Wilkie Collins: Works

 Collins enjoyed ten years of success after publishing The Woman in White in 1859.
 His next novel, No Name combined social commentary – the absurdity of the law as applied to children of unmarried parents (see Illegitimacy in fiction) – with a densely plotted revenge thriller.
 Armadale, the first and only one of Collins's major novels of the 1860s to be serialised in a magazine other than All the Year Round, provoked strong criticism.
 Reviewers found its villainess Lydia Gwilt to be doubtful, and were further provoked by Collins's typically confrontational preface.
 The novel was simultaneously a financial coup for its author and a comparative commercial failure: the sum paid by Cornhill for the serialisation rights was exceptional, eclipsing by a substantial margin the prices paid for the vast majority of similar novels, yet the novel failed to recoup its publisher's investment.

 The Moonstone, published in 1868, and the last novel of what is generally regarded as the most successful decade of Collins' author's career, was, despite a somewhat cool reception from both Dickens and the critics, a significant return to form.
 It re-established the market value of an author whose success on the competitive Victorian literary market had been waning in the wake of his first perceived masterpiece.
 Viewed by many as the advent of the detective story within the tradition of the English novel, The Moonstone remains one of Collins's most acclaimed works.
 It was described later by T. S. Eliot as "the first, the longest, and the best of modern English detective novels... in a genre invented by Collins and not by Poe."
-The noted mystery writer Dorothy L. Sayers later referred to it as "probably the very finest detective story ever written".
+The mystery writer Dorothy L. Sayers later referred to it as "probably the very finest detective story ever written".

 After The Moonstone, Collins's novels contained fewer thriller elements and more social commentary.
 The subject matter continued to be sensational, but his popularity declined.
 The poet Algernon Charles Swinburne commented: "What brought good Wilkie's genius nigh perdition? / Some demon whispered—'Wilkie! have a mission."
 Factors most often cited in Collins's decline have been the death of Dickens in 1870 and with it the loss of his literary mentoring, Collins's increased dependence upon laudanum, and his penchant for using his fiction to rail against social injustices.